MathiyazhaganDhanapal/EX-02-Cross-Platform-Prompting-Evaluating-Diverse-Techniques-in-AI-Powered-Text-Summarization/README.md

 Table 1: AI Platform Performance Profile

 Architecting Prompts for Technical Content
 The effectiveness of an AI summary is not solely dependent on the model but is profoundly shaped by the prompting strategy employed.
 Prompt engineering is the practice of crafting precise instructions that transform a general-purpose LLM into a specialized tool for a given task.
 For technical summarization, this discipline is crucial for bridging the gap between a model's raw capability and the user's specific requirements.

-The Foundational Strategies
-The most basic prompting strategies establish a foundation for the summarization task.
-Zero-Shot Prompting, a method where the AI relies on its general knowledge without any examples, is the simplest approach ("Summarize this article").
-It excels at speed and requires minimal user effort, making it ideal for non-critical, quick overviews.
-However, its reliance on the model's default behavior can result in summaries that miss crucial nuances or fail to adhere to specific formatting requests.

-Instruction-Heavy Prompting addresses these shortcomings by providing explicit and detailed instructions.
-Examples include specifying word limits, desired formats (e.g., bullet points), or a clear focus ("Summarize this article... focusing on the environmental impact and future research recommendations").
-This strategy directly improves simplicity and coherence by ensuring the output is tailored to the user's precise needs.
-By instructing the model on what to emphasize and what to exclude, the user gains a greater degree of control over the final output.

 Advanced Reasoning Techniques
 For complex, technical summarization, advanced prompting strategies are essential for unlocking a model's full potential.
 Role-Specific Prompting instructs the AI to assume a persona, such as "a technology analyst," and to tailor its summary for a specific audience (e.g., "a business executive").
 This technique forces the model to adjust its vocabulary and tone, directly improving the simplicity and coherence of the summary for the intended reader.
 For instance, a summary for an executive would focus on strategic implications, while one for a researcher would retain more technical detail.